Year 6

 The topic this term is history and geography based.
 We will study Dronfield and the local area.
 We will use maps, photos and field trips to look at the different types of land-use and how it has changed over the years.
 We will also carry out a variety of surveys to investigate who lives in Dronfield, where people work and how they travel.

-In English, we are reading the fantastic book Malamander by Thomas Taylor.
-This will be the basis of narrative writing and then linked to our topic the children will be reading and writing a variety of persuasive texts e.g. letters, arguments and advertisements.
+In English, we are reading the book Malamander by Thomas Taylor – a fantastic children’s thriller based around a seaside town – full of mystery and excitement.
+This book will form the basis for our narrative writing this term.
+The children will also be reading and writing a variety of persuasive texts e.g. letters, arguments and advertisements and this writing will link closely to history and geography.

 In maths, we will understand and use numbers up to 10,000,000.
 This will include using these larger numbers to calculate using the four rules of number (adding, subtracting, multiplying and dividing).
 Linked with multiplication, the children will learn about the area and volume of shapes including square and cube numbers.
 They will also be learning about factors and prime numbers as well as learning about BIDMAS (the order of operations)